jo4467/2024-lol-worlds-MLProject/readme.md

+This project was used to predict the League of Legends 2024 World champion by analyzing game data for each participating team from the regular season.

+To make the prediction, we ran a total of 3 different ML models combined.
+1. Logistic Regression: Determine which features determine if a player is good in their role, allowing us to find the best players for each role
+2. Random Forest: Determine which role in a team is the most impactful, combined with the previous results, allow us to determine how good a team is based on how well                        their best players perform in the most impactful roles
+3. LSTM: Determine how the team performance has changed over the course of the year

 cs4641_ml_project/adjust_jng_dataset.py: Script used to clean and fix our data for processing
 cs4641_ml_project/Data_processing.ipynb: Script to find what champions were played in what roles from the data and to produce team ranking from pre and post random forest data cs4641_ml_project/logistic_regression_ranking.py: Code for logistic regression model implementation and player ranking